4n0nymou3/cf-vless-config-builder/README_EN.md

 ### Config Naming

 The name of all three JSON/YAML formats (Xray, Sing-box, Clash) is determined automatically and consistently based on the config's state: `Normal` for the regular mode, `Fragment` if Fragment is enabled, or `ECH` if ECH is enabled.
-In the optional "Config Name" field below the advanced JSON settings, you can also enter a custom name; this name is applied to the config itself (across all three formats) as well as to the downloaded file names.
+In the optional "Config Name" field (at the end of Step 3's settings, after Chain Proxy), you can also enter a custom name; this name is applied to the config itself (across all three formats) as well as to the downloaded file names.
 If Chain Proxy is enabled, the ⛓️ emoji is also appended to this name.

 ### Clear All & Security